 Ans: Importance of vegetation and wildlife:

-5. Forests help in preventing soil erosion.
+• Forests prevent soil erosion.

-7. We get many types of medicines from forests.
+• We obtain various medicines from forests.

 Conservation of natural vegetation and wildlife:

-2. Hunting of wildlife is banned.
+• Hunting of wildlife is banned.

 Q3.
 Explain the problem of water availability and clarify the measures to conserve water resources.

-Conservation of water resources:
+Conservation of Water Resources:

 The document Class 8 Geography Chapter 1 Question Answers - Resources and Development is a part of the Class 8 Course Social Studies (SST) Class 8.